lucashoeft/Content-Sharing/README.md

 # Content-Sharing
 Analyzing Twitter data of the 20th German Parliament (also known as "Bundestag") to identify patterns in retweeting behavior.
+Find results in [Content_Sharing_Results.pdf](/Content_Sharing_Results.pdf).

 ## data